temporalio/documentation/docs/cloud/tcld/account/metrics/accepted-client-ca/index.md

 :::info

 The end-entity certificates for the metrics endpoint must chain up to the CA certificate used for the account.
-For more information, see [Requirements for CA certificates](/cloud/how-to-manage-certificates-in-temporal-cloud#requirements-for-ca-certificates).
+For more information, see [Certificate requirements](/cloud/how-to-manage-certificates-in-temporal-cloud#certificate-requirements).

 :::